-- 3. The State defines the terms below as follows: - estate - MCL 700.1104(B) "estate" includes the property of the decedent, trust, or other person whose affairs are subject to this act as the property is originally constituted and as it exists throughout the administration. ("as the property is originally constituted and as it exists throughout administration" describes an asset that has changed forms.
+- 3. The State defines the terms below as follows: - estate -

+MCL 700.1104(b) "estate" includes the property of the decedent, trust, or other person whose affairs are subject to this act as the property is originally constituted and as it exists throughout the administration. ("as the property is originally constituted and as it exists throughout administration" describes an asset that has changed forms.
 As an example: an individual has real estate which is sold in parcels and the proceeds from the sale of the separate parcels are invested in cds.
 Even though the asset is no longer in its original form, it is still part of the estate when the estate is distributed.)
+Additionally, the state's estate recovery statute (MCL 400.112h (a)) defines estate as ". . .All property and other assets included within an individual's estate that is subject to probate administration. ..."
+If a decedent received (or is entitled to receive) benefits under a long-term care insurance policy and had assets or resources disregarded, pursuant to 42 USC 1396p(b)(4)(B) "estate" includes all real and personal property and other assets in which the decedent had any legal title or interest immediately before or at the time of death to the extent of that interest, including but not limited to, assets conveyed to a survivor, heir, or assign of the deceased individual through joint tenancy, tenancy in common, survivorship, life estate, living trust, transfer-on-death deed, payable on death contract, promissory note or other arrangement.

-Additionally, the state's estate recovery statute (MCL 400.112H (A)) defines estate as "...All property and other assets included within an individual's estate that is subject to probate administration..." - Survivor an individual who is entitled to inherit from the decedent's estate, who does not predecease the deceased beneficiary - individual's home any shelter used by an individual or spouse as a place of residence in which the individual has a home-ownership interest - equity interest in the home any equitable right, title or interest in real property - residing in the home for at least one or two years on a continuous basis occupancy of an individual's home by a sibling, child or other survivor using the home as the principal place of residence - discharge from the medical institution and return home the attending physician has signed an order for discharge from the nursing home, following which the individual has returned to reside in his or her own home, and - lawfully residing use of the home of an individual residing in a nursing facility as a primary place of residence by a spouse, a minor, blind or disabled child, a sibling or other survivor.
+- Survivor an individual who is entitled to inherit from the decedent's estate, who does not predecease the deceased beneficiary - individual's home any shelter used by an individual or spouse as a place of residence in which the individual has a home-ownership interest - equity interest in the home any equitable right, title or interest in real property - residing in the home for at least one or two years on a continuous basis occupancy of an individual's home by a sibling, child or other survivor using the home as the principal place of residence - discharge from the medical institution and return home the attending physician has signed an order for discharge from the nursing home, following which the individual has returned to reside in his or her own home, and - lawfully residing use of the home of an individual residing in a nursing facility as a primary place of residence by a spouse, a minor, blind or disabled child, a sibling or other survivor.
 Such property must be the spouse's, child's, sibling's or other survivor's mailing address or legal address for driver's licensure and/or voter registration.